Note: This article was originally published on Wednesday, May 2, 2018 at 4:02 in the afternoon and has been updated.

 Over the years, travel companies have been implementing similar cuts in products and services — one of many examples was the uproar over the devaluation of the American Airlines AAdvantage frequent flier loyalty program back in March of 2016 — and on some of the particularly egregious cutbacks over the years, consumer response was strong enough that the company was forced to restore value — partially, at the very least.

 Then again, I believe in many cases that is a ploy: have the customer lose what he or she enjoys in a product or service in order to appreciate it more when only some of the value returns to the product or service.
+That could possibly happen during the remainder of 2025.

 This sort of slicing costs is nothing new to airlines.
-Remember the famous story of when Robert Crandall — once the chief executive officer of American Airlines — had the idea in 1987 to remove an olive from each salad served to passengers, resulting in a savings amounted to at least $40,000 a year?
+Remember the famous story of when Robert Crandall — once the chief executive officer of American Airlines — reportedly had the idea in 1987 to remove an olive from each salad served to passengers, resulting in a savings amounted to at least $40,000 a year?

 For the record, Crandall did not conjure the idea to remove the olive from each salad.
 Rather, a member of the flight crew — who noticed that passengers rarely ever ate it — was the brainchild of the cost-cutting measure.
 At the time, American Airlines had an incentive program where employees could report ideas which save money — and get a portion of the savings as an incentive…